trailofbits/testing-handbook/content/docs/crypto/wycheproof/wycheproo_example.md

 ## 1. Parse the JSON File

-First, check if Wycheproof offers test vectors for the specific cryptographic algorithm being tested, by searching inside the `testvectors` or `testvectors_v1` folders.
+First, check if Wycheproof offers test vectors for the specific cryptographic algorithm being tested by searching inside the `testvectors` or `testvectors_v1` folders.
 For the AES-GCM example, we will use the following file:

 - `testvectors_v1/aes_gcm_test.json`

-All test files share a common structure that can be used to write a testing harness that allows to generalize between different constructions, which we discussed in the previous section.
+All test files share a common structure that can be used to write a testing harness to generalize between different constructions, which we discussed in the previous section.
 There are a total of 45 test groups in the `aes_gcm_test.json` file.
-The test groups differentiate themselves by different key, IV, and tag sizes.
+The test groups are differentiated by key, IV, and tag sizes.
 If the underlying AES implementation only supports certain parameter sizes, they can be filtered out during the parsing stage.

 Here is an example of how to load and parse the test vectors: